fetiu/Game-of-Life/readme.md

 $ python GoL.py
 ```

-- if the 'No module name' error occurs, type below
+if the 'No module name' error occurs, type below

 ```
 $ sudo apt-get install python-pygame
 ```
 and after then, retry python GoL.py

-- to execute in Window
+- to execute in Window,
 	- if you haven't installed python,download Python3 from the (site)
 	- install 'pygame' library.
 Follow instructions of (this site)[http://dogdriip.tistory.com/3]